deep-spine/DS_microGPT/README.md

 ## What’s Next

-We're working on an inference module to streamline deployment and testing.
 Feel free to fork the repo, build on it, or train on your own domain-specific data.

 ---